krashkanter/merlinx-os-releases/README.md

 # merlinx-lineageos-releases
 Build artifacts dumpyard

-This repo has unofficial releases for the now unmaintained merlinx (Redmi Note 9)
+This repo has UNOFFICIAL releases for the now unmaintained merlinx (Redmi Note 9)